ericwindmill/flutter-by-example-www/content/lessons/dogs_app/setup_app/dog_model.md

 ### 3. Get Dog Pics

-This is one slight detour.
+This is our one slight detour.
 We're going to use a super simple API to generate the dog images.
 This API doesn't require an API key or anything.

 You can find it at [dog.ceo](https://dog.ceo).
 All it does is give us random images of dogs.